polsitodelimoon/Amazon-Scraper/README.md

 Python file that collects products from amazon, with their price, their link and their name.
 When a product drops in price it sends an email alert.

-You should change in the file main.py and mail.py the word "search" for the product you want to search for Also yo must create a file (info.py) with the password
+You should change in the file main.py and mail.py the word "search" for the product you want to search for Also yo must create a file (info.py) with the PASSWORD, FOR, TO